don-bski/perl-stuff/WLED_Librarian/WledLibrarianUsageText.md

 Option `wled[:<ip>]` will send the preset data to the specified WIFI connected WLED instance.
 Unlike export, this action does not affect existing presets stored on the WLED instance.
-If a playlist is sent, the presets it uses need to be present on the WLED instance.
-Multiple SHOW selected presets are cycled on a 5 second interval in linux environments until another commmand is entered.
-In windows, only the first record is displayed.<br/>
+If a playlist is sent, the presets it uses need to be present.
+If multiple records are selected, only the first record is displayed.<br/>
-Example: `SHOW lid:2,4,7 pdata`  or  `SHOW lid:3,9 wled`
+Example: `SHOW lid:2,4,7 pdata`  or  `SHOW lid:3 wled`

 #### ADD command
 `ADD tag:<w>[:<w>] group:<w>[:<w>]`<br/>